pattern-playground/gangoffour/src/behavioral/observer/README.md

 **What is it?**

 Of all of the design patterns that are out there, the Observer is one that you've probably used already, even if you weren't aware of it.
-The Observer pattern is the gold standard in decoupling - the seperation of objects that depend on each other.
+The Observer pattern is the gold standard in decoupling - the separation of objects that depend on each other.

 The Observer is known as a behavioural pattern, as it's used to form relationships between objects at runtime.
 The definition provided in the original Gang of Four book on Design Patterns states: